Pet Vaccinations

 Dog Vaccines

-• Rattlesnake — This vaccine slows down the dangerous spreading of venom from a rattlesnake bite.
-Fairgrounds Animal Hospital highly recommends this vaccine for all active, outdoorsy dogs.
+- Rattlesnake: This vaccine slows down the dangerous spreading of venom from a rattlesnake bite.
+Fairgrounds Animal Hospital highly recommends this vaccine for all active or outdoorsy dogs.
 We recommend starting the booster series in February and getting the second injection in the series in March.
 Please remember a rattlesnake bite is always an emergency, even in a vaccinated dog.

 Cat Vaccines